HaroldF415/front_end_porfolio_project_HF/Personal_Log.md

 }
 ```

+# Difference between `forEach()` and `forLoop()`

+So what is the difference between the 'forEach' loop and the 'forLoop'?
+Well in class we have been instructed that the 'forEach' loop is a higher order function.
+It takes a callback function as an argument.
+The callback function is executed for each element in the array.
+The 'forLoop' is a lower order function.
+It is a simple loop that iterates over an array.
+Digging deeper I found out that the 'forEach' loop is a method that is called on an array like object aka in this case the NodeList.
+Meanwhile the 'forLoop' is a statement that is used to loop through a block of code.

+So if they do the same thing is there a difference?
+The next question I asked was..... which is faster?
+The answer is that the 'forLoop' is faster than the 'forEach' loop.
+The reason for this is that the 'forEach' loop has to check if the array has been modified.
+The 'forLoop' does not have to check if the array has been modified.
+The 'forLoop' is also more flexible.
+It can be used to iterate over any iterable object.
+The 'forEach' loop can only be used to iterate over an array.

+### forEach Loop

+- Use to iterate through and array
+- Slower
+- Method of the Array prototype
+- Not as flexible

+### forLoop

+- Use to iterate through a block of code
+- Faster
+- Statement in JavaScript
+- Flexible

+Writing this at 2am... literally to record my findings is very tiresome but I believe in the long run.
+It will pay off.
+We learn more from our failures than our achievements.
+I forgot who said that but it holds very true after I keep failing to write the correct code.

 # 01/16/2023

 Today I will add the functionality for the project I'm working on.
 As stated above I will be working with Bootstrap.
 I have already messed with writting css over the years and I believe I have a pretty good grasp on it.
 So Bootstrap will serve as a step up.